 • Cumin: I like to add cumin for extra flavor.

-TIP: You can leave the cumin out, but it adds a nice extra note of flavor that pairs well with the other ingredients.
+TIP: You can leave out the cumin, but it adds a nice extra note of flavor that pairs well with the other ingredients.
 If making these for a baby, you can omit the added salt.

 Step-by-Step Instructions

-Here’s a look at the easy process involved in making healthy zucchini fritters.
+Here’s a look at the easy process involved in making Baked Zucchini Fritters.
 Scroll down to the end of the post for the full recipe.

-2. Spread onto a clean kitchen towel and roll up to absorb the excess moisture.
+Step 2.
+Spread onto a clean kitchen towel and roll up to absorb the excess moisture.
 Unroll and measure.
-This will help ensure the fritters bake through nicely.

-3. Place the zucchini into a medium bowl with the rest of the ingredients.
+Step 3.
+Place the zucchini into a medium bowl or large bowl with the rest of the ingredients.
+Stir.

 TIP: You can make these ahead and simply warm slightly or serve at room temperature.